olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 * Example of test code
 * Many different effects - same mess as many different mocked calls?
 * Counter argument: If you need to mock the order of function calls, you're coding wrong in the first place
+* Both mocking and effect handler are white-box testing, assuming internal knowledge of a function.

 ## Links